 Ingestion of soil, water, or food contaminated with cat feces, ingestion of undercooked meat, congenital transmission when a woman becomes infected during pregnancy, and contaminated blood transfusion and organ transplantation.

+T. gondii is endemic throughout most of the world.
 Risk is higher in developing and tropical countries, especially when people eat undercooked meat, drink untreated water, or are extensively exposed to soil.

 Pyrimethamine and sulfadiazine are the mainstays of treatment.

 Food and water precautions (see Chapter 2, Food & Water Precautions).
 Avoid direct contact with soil or sand.
 If caring for a cat, change the litter box daily.
 If pregnant or immunocompromised, avoid changing cat litter if possible, and do not adopt or handle stray cats.